-Option 1 for scoring and ranking projects involves allocating a percentage of funding to each of the goals listed below based, in part, upon prior funding allocations to each goal in previous grant cycles as well as risk relevance and capability gaps in each of the capabilities listed, etc. The funding allocation is at the goal level and not at the objective level.
+The allocation of funding to each of the goals listed in the chart on the following page is based, in part, upon prior funding allocations to each goal in previous grant cycles as well as risk relevance and capability gaps in each of the capabilities listed.
+The funding allocation is at the goal level and not at the objective level.
 There is no requirement that funding be divided evenly among the objectives/capabilities tied to each goal.
 Therefore, in theory, 100% of funding allocated to a goal could go to only one of the eligible objectives/capabilities tied to that goal.